rubenrabb01/Modeling-MacFish-database/Decision tress (reservoir parts).md

-## Decision trees for classification of the use of reservoir parts
+## Decision trees for classification of the use of reservoir parts by each species

 :books:`library(rpart)`
 :books:`library(rpart.plot)`